WHATS HOT

 Inadequate pre-natal care

-According to recent studies, many teenage girls do not get the proper pre-natal care during the initial stages of their first .
+According to recent studies, many teenage girls do not get the proper pre-natal care during the initial stages of their first trimester.
 This lack of care can often lead to negative consequences for both the mother and child later on.
-As a result, it’s important for teenage girls to be aware of the importance of pre-natal care and to make sure they’re getting the help they need from qualified professionals in order to ensure a healthy pregnancy.
+As a result, it’s important for teenage girls to be aware of the importance of pre-natal care and to make sure they’re getting the help they need from qualified professionals in order to ensure a healthy .

 It’s important to have regular checkups with a GP early on to not only screen for potential medical issues with both the mother and baby, but also to monitor the baby’s growth.
-This way, doctors can identify and address any possible as quickly as possible.
+This way, doctors can identify and address any possible complications as quickly as possible.

 High blood pressure